 There are no car rental companies on the island, but several in Recife, at the airport, and also one that will deliver cars to the island or meet you anywhere else.
 Always book one with A/C – you never know when you will be stuck in traffic or caught in rain when open windows will not suffice.
-It is possible to stay on the island without a car, but you will get so much more from your experience if you do have one.
+It is quite possible to stay on the island without a car, but if you are planning to be here longer term, you will get so much more from your experience if you do have one.

 There are licensed taxis easily available at the airport, and they all charge a set fee to the island (ask the girl with a clipboard marked ‘Taxi’ in the arrivals hall, if in doubt).
 They are all white with the city logo (eg Recife or Olinda) on the door to say where they are usually based, and taxis in the city have meters.
 Although there are some licensed taxis on the island, there are many others that are not – negotiate the price first… The island ‘taxi rank’ is located next to the roundabout.
 It is also possible to organise private airport transfers with your accommodation.